 While the primary mission of the Pennsylvania State Archives is to preserve historic documents in their original format, digital scans have been made of select records to facilitate online research.
 These scans are available from several sources:

-Land Records Images of registers, indexes, and surveys from our Record Group 17, Records of the Commonwealth Land Office, provide a wealth of readily available information to both genealogists and property historians.
+Land records include images of registers, indexes, and surveys from our Record Group 17, Records of the Commonwealth Land Office, provide a wealth of readily available information to both genealogists and property historians.
 Current series available are:

-Ancestry.com Pennsylvania The Pennsylvania State Archives has a partnership with Ancestry.com to digitize family history records in the State Archives and make them available online.
-The records are available free of charge to Pennsylvania residents by visiting Ancestry.com Pennsylvania.
+The Pennsylvania State Archives has a partnership with Ancestry.com to digitize family history records in the State Archives and make them available online.
+The records are available free of charge to Pennsylvania residents when entering through the Ancestry.com Pennsylvania page.
 Included data collections:

 Pennsylvania, Veterans Burial Cards, 1777-1999